kinkalow/fuseq/README.md

 fuseq command requires two arguments.
 The first argument specifies the output root directory of Genomon (genomon_root_dir).
-The second argument specifies a fuseq output root directory for storing breakpoint information files and fuseq working directories.
+The second argument specifies a fuseq output root directory for storing a breakpoint information, a working directory, etc.
+For more information about the output structure, see the output section.

 ```bash
 $ fuseq <genomon_root_dir> <fuseq_root_dir>
 ```

-fuseq can optionally change input data.
+A Input file can be modified by an option.
-The default input files are fusion gene detection files with filtering (merge_fusionfusion_filt.txt).
+The default input file is fusion gene detection file with filtering (merge_fusionfusion_filt.txt).
-The files are in genomon_root_dir/post_analysis/\<single or multiple samples\>.
+It is in a sample directory in \<genomon_root_dir/post_analysis\>.
-If multiple sample directories exist, all files in them are used as input data.
+If multiple sample directories exist, all fusion files in the samples are treated as input data.
-If you want to input only certain file, the following option allows you to change the target.
+To input a specific file instead of all files, use the following option.

 ```bash
 # The target is a user-specified file